Is property investment right for you?

 - If your property is vacant, you’ll have to cover the costs yourself.

-- It can take time to sell your property, so you won’t be able to access funds quickly.
+- It can take time to sell your property, so you may not be able to access funds quickly in an emergency.

 Costs of property investment